rest-feeds/rest-feeds/README.md

 ## Caching

-Feed endpoints _may_ set a `Cache-Control: public, max-age=31536000` [header](https://devcenter.heroku.com/articles/increasing-application-performance-with-http-cache-headers), when a page is full and will not be modified any more.
+Feed endpoints _may_ set an [appropriate](https://devcenter.heroku.com/articles/increasing-application-performance-with-http-cache-headers) response headers, such as `Cache-Control: public, max-age=31536000` , when a page is full and will not be modified any more.

 ## More information